russellmcdonell/pyDMNrules/README.md

     if 'errors' in status:
         print('With errors', status['errors'])

 For a Single Hit Policy DMN rules table, newData will be a decision dictionary of the decision.
 For a Multi Hit Policy DMN rules tables newData will be a list of decison dictionaries; one for each matched rule.
+For a compound decision (a Decision table with multiple rows of DMN rules tables, where more than one Decision table is run) newData will be a list of decison dictionaries; one for each DMN rules table that is run.
+However, if only one of the DMN rules tables is run, and it is a Single Hit Policy DMN rules table, then newData will be a simple decision dictionary of the decision.
 The keys to each decision dictionary are
 - 'Result' - for a Single Hit Policy DMN rules table this will be a  dictionary where all the keys will be 'Variables' from the Glossary and the matching the value will be the value of that 'Variable' after the decision was made.
 For a Multi Hit Policy DMN rules table this will be a list of decision dictionaries, one for each matched rule.
 - 'Excuted Rule' - for a Single Hit Policy DMN rules table this will be a tuple of the Decision Table Description ('Decisions' from the 'Decision' table), the DMN rules table name ('Execute Decision Table' from the 'Decision' table) and the Rule number for the rule that matched in that DMN rules Table.
 For a Multi Hit Policy DMN rules table this will be the a list of tuples, being the Decision Table Description, DMN rules table name and matched Rule number for each matching rule.